angelh84/seller-application-form/README.md

 ## Conclusion

-Hooking the data up to an endpoint would be trivial at this point, the problem was getting Fauna DB to work locally for me but setting up a fetch / axios call to save, retrieve and update this information would be easy.
+Hooking the data up to an endpoint would be trivial at this point, the problem was getting Fauna DB to work locally for me but setting up a fetch / axios call to save, retrieve and update this information would be simple.

+Thanks for reading.